-These handouts aim to fill the gap between pretty relaxed chalk-and-talk lectures on the one hand and my not-so-very-introductory Introduction to Gödel’s Theorems on the other.
-The series is encouragingly entitled ‘Gödel Without (Too Many) Tears’, and updates/somewhat extends previous versions published on this page.
+These notes aimed to fill the gap between what can be covered in pretty relaxed chalk-and-talk lectures on the one hand and my not-so-very-introductory Introduction to Gödel’s Theorems on the other.
+However, I’ve tried to make them reasonably stand-alone.
+The series is encouragingly entitled ‘Gödel Without (Too Many) Tears’.

 - Incompleteness — The Very Idea